Singletrack Sidewalks (STS)

 After attending the Saturday meeting and demonstration I have eased my opposition a little.
 I would be willing to compromise and be happy if the Bachman space had a trail system or circuit built in it.
 It would be close to Apex visitor center, but isolated from Apex trails and concrete path.

-rfarewe over 5 years ago
+rfarewe about 6 years ago

 I’m opposed to this proposal!
 The meeting tonight justified the fact that this so called pilot program is a want rather than a need.
 The process is so flawed and bias; which was evident when you had all the children speak.
 We all know what children want.
 The fact that parents whose children attend Mitchell Elementary; who don’t live anywhere near our neighborhoods; feel that they have a stake in this is ridiculous!
 Not once did the subject of the damage to a natural wildlife corridor was even addressed by Golden Giddyup is appalling.